pogomapeisenerz1/PokeAlarm/docs/configuration/filters/index.rst

 .. note:: By default, PA processes Filters in the order they are listed in the
          filters file and only triggers on the first match.
-You can override this behavior by using the advanced :doc:`../Rules-Overview` feature.
+You can override this behavior by using the advanced :doc:`../rules-overview` feature.

 There are 5 different types of Filters, each matching a category of Events:

 .. toctree::
    :maxdepth: 1

-   Monster Filters <monster-filters>
+   Monsters <monster-filters>
    Stop-Filters
    Gym-Filters
    Egg-Filters